Series 79 – Investment Banking Representative Exam

 The Series 79 exam measures the degree to which each candidate possesses the knowledge needed to perform the critical functions of an investment banking representative, including advising on or facilitating debt or equity securities offerings through a private placement or a public offering and mergers and acquisitions.

-Effective October 1, 2018, candidates must pass the Securities Industry Essentials (SIE) exam and a revised Series 79 to obtain the Investment Banking Representative registration.
+Candidates must pass the Securities Industry Essentials (SIE) exam and the Series 79 exam to obtain the Investment Banking Representative registration.
 For more information about the SIE and Series 79 exams, refer to FINRA Rule 1210 and FINRA Rule 1220(b)(5).

 The Series 79 Content Outline provides a comprehensive guide to the range of topics covered on the exam, as well as the depth of knowledge required.
-The outline is comprised of the three main job functions of an investment banking representative.
-The table below lists the allocation of exam questions for each main job function.
+The outline is comprised of the three major job functions of an investment banking representative.
+The table below lists the allocation of exam items for each major job function.

-Candidates must be associated with and sponsored by a FINRA member firm or other applicable self-regulatory organization (SRO) member firm to be eligible to take FINRA qualifications exams.
-For more information on eligibility requirements, refer to FINRA Rule 1220(b)(5).
+Candidates must be associated with and sponsored by a FINRA member firm or other applicable self-regulatory organization (SRO) member firm to be eligible to take FINRA representative-level qualification exams.
+For more information on registration requirements, refer to FINRA Rule 1210.

-The SIE exam is a corequisite to the revised Series 79 exam.
-Candidates must pass both the Series 79 exam and the SIE exam to obtain the investment banking registration.
+The SIE exam is a corequisite to the Series 79 exam.
+Candidates must pass both the Series 79 exam and the SIE exam to obtain the Investment Banking registration.